 She wonders why his vendetta is more valid than hers.
 “We’re the same, you and I.” He again protests that they’re not the same, but I don’t think he really believes it.

 She’s crying and he asks her why.
 (I actually really liked that part.)
 She says that she has been alone in her hate for so long, and it feels so good to tell the truth.

 It could have been a lot hotter, let me tell you.
 I’ll admit that I did want them to kiss once they had reached that point.
 But I have also been saying since 1.01 that Oliver really needs to get laid.
 I don’t dislike Helena, but I also don’t particularly like her.
 When I first imagined the Huntress, I was hoping for a bit more antagonistic tension.
 I wanted her to legitimately be a bad guy.
 Oh well.

 So, I am going to tell you about why you shouldn’t hate this Helena storyline.

 1) She’s not Laurel.
 Remember how Oliver missed Laurel the most and couldn’t stop thinking about Laurel on the island and sat around looking at Laurel’s picture?
 Yeah, well that guy is totally into Helena right now.
-This means that Laurel is not his epic one and only.
+This means that Laurel is not his epic one and only, can’t even conceive of being with anyone else now.
 (Not that we ever believed that.)
 Narratively speaking, they can’t sell that true love story anymore, no matter how endgame Oliver/Laurel is.